treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 Make sure you have git, GitHub, a code editor, and a modern version (maybe multiple versions) of Python installed on your machine.

 **Get an early start if possible**.
 The setup process can take a long time for some projects.
-Sometimes the setup process is even buggy and **the first pull request you make to a project may be related to improving the setup instructions**.
+Many projects will have a documentation page set up with instructions on what to install and how to install it.
+But be aware... sometimes the setup process is a little buggy and **the first pull request you make to a project may be related to improving the setup instructions**.

 If you show up to sprints early, you might be able to pick a project and get that project setup on your machine before break time.
 If you're feeling extra ambitious, **you could even get a head start and prepare your machine the night before the sprints**.
 I've never done this because I'm rarely feeling ambitious, but I know some folks do this to make sure they can get in a little more quality sprinting time on the first day.

-By the way, if you happen to show up early on the first day and you're having setup problems, the folks at the sprint coordinators will have a help desk setup on the first day of the sprints.

-Another way to prepare yourself for setup time is to stay longer.
+Another way to improve your setup experience is to plan to stay longer.
 If you're staying for 2 or 3 days of sprints, you can take it easy and spend more time on setup and getting your footing during the first day.
 That way you'll feel **more confident and more independent on the second day**.
 If you stay more than one day, you might also get the opportunity to **sprint on two different projects** if you decide you'd like to switch projects on day 2 (or even mid-day if you'd like).